nxvvvv/safe-exam-browser-bypass/README.md

 6․ After replacing, open SEB and voila it runs in a VM.
 ## Recommended

-It's recommended to use VMware(Free/Paid) since we can make the VM look like a real computer by copying the host computer's (the computer in which VM is running) model and company.
+It's recommended to use VMware(Free/Paid) since we can make the VM look like a real computer by copying the host computer's (the computer in which the VM is running) model and company.

 **Steps to do this:**

 1․ First go to the directory where you installed the Windows VM.
-Its the *Documents* folder by default.
+It's the *Documents* folder by default.

 2․ In *Documents* folder, there will be a folder called *Virtual Machines*.

-3․ Open that folder and select the Windows VM folder and open it.
+3․ Open that folder & select the Windows VM folder and open it.

 4․ Now there will be a file with extension `.vmx`.
-Right click that file and open with Notepad.
+Right-click that file and open it with Notepad.

 5․ Now paste `smbios.reflecthost = "TRUE"` in a new line like this: